alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-31-is-it-permissible-to-bow-to-greet-muslim-or-non-muslim.md

 ---
-layout: post
-title: "Is it permissible to bow to greet a Muslim or a non-Muslim?"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 5313, Question 3"
 hijri: Muharram 12, 1442
 lang: en
-locale: en
+layout: post
-note: true
+mass_edited: true
-category: [fatwas,walabara]
-summary: "It's not permissible to bow to greet a Muslim or a non-Muslim whether by the upper part of the body or with the head, because bowing is a religious act of worship and 'Ibadah should be devoted to Allah Alone."
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz Ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Razzaq Al-Afifi
     url: /biography/afifi/
   members:
   - name: Shaykh Abdullah Ibn Ghudayyan
     url: /biography/ghudayyan/
   - name: Shaykh Abdullah Ibn Qa'ud
     url: /biography/qaud/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 5313, Question 3
+summary: It's not permissible to bow to greet a Muslim or a non-Muslim whether by the upper part of the body or with the head, because bowing is a religious act of worship and 'Ibadah should be devoted to Allah Alone.
+title: Is it permissible to bow to greet a Muslim or a non-Muslim?
 ---

 ### Question: